iluvcomputers/CourseProject/README.md

 - stemming of query and documents (subtitles)
 - removal of stop words from query
+- bag of words representation of query
-- results returned in ranked order based on closeness of match
+- results returned in ranked order based on closeness of match (count of query term matches in document)